Man arrested in Los Angeles-area Catholic bishop’s slaying had worked for the cleric

 O’Connell worked in South Los Angeles for years and focused on gang intervention, Angelus News reported.
 He later sought to broker peace between residents and law enforcement following the violent 1992 uprising after a jury acquitted four white L.A. police officers in the beating of Rodney King, a Black motorist.

-“He was a good priest and a good bishop and a man of peace, and we’re very sad to lose him,” added Gomez, his voice breaking.
+“He was a good priest and a good bishop and a man of peace, and we’re very sad to lose him,” Gomez said.

-Janice Hahn, chair of the Los Angeles County Board of Supervisors, said O’Connell was a longtime friend whom she first met while on the L.A.
-City Council.
+Janice Hahn, chair of the Los Angeles County Board of Supervisors, said O’Connell was a longtime friend whom she first met while on the Los Angeles City Council.
 She said that in recent years O’Connell had devoted much of his time to helping immigrants arriving in the country.

 “He devoted himself to supporting immigrants, not only making sure that they have food and shelter, but even helping immigrant children, unaccompanied minors, get into Catholic schools, and he helped them get into college,” she said.